astrolytics-io/nucleus-analytics/README.md

 <b>Electron:</b>

-This module works in both the renderer and the main process, but **you should use it in one process only, optherwise you'll see duplicated data.**
+This module works in both the renderer and the main process, but **you should use it in one process only, optherwise you'll see duplicate data.**

 This module can even run in a browser outside of Node (for example in the Electron renderer process with Node Integration disabled).